 • Ratable product and services revenue.
 Ratable product and services revenue is generated from sales of our products and services in cases where the fair value of the services being provided cannot be separated from the value of the entire sale.
 In these cases, the value of the entire sale is deferred and recognized ratably over the service performance period.
 See Footnote 1 "Summary of Significant Accounting Policies - Revenue Recognition" for more details.
-In the first quarters of 2011 and 2010, ratable product and service revenue represented approximately 4.7% to 5.9% of total revenue, respectively.
+In the second quarters of 2011 and 2010, ratable product and services revenue represented approximately 3.6% and 5.7% of total revenue, respectively.
 Over time we expect this category to continue to decline due to the new revenue recognition rules, which allow us to use BESP in our allocation of arrangement consideration when we do not have VSOE.